nikitavoloboev/data/programming-languages/clojure/clojurescript.md

 - [Piggieback](https://github.com/nrepl/piggieback) - nREPL middleware that enables the use of a ClojureScript REPL on top of an nREPL session.
 - [figwheel.main template](https://github.com/bhauman/figwheel-main-template) - Template generator that will produce a minimal ClojureScript project that includes figwheel.main tooling.
 - [Learn You a ClojureScript for Great Good (2021)](https://juxt.pro/blog/learn-you-a-cljs)
+- [CLJSJS Packages](https://github.com/cljsjs/packages) - Effort to package JavaScript libraries to be able to use them from within ClojureScript.